retroelec/T-HMI-C64/README.md

 To upload the emulator from the Arduino IDE just open the file T-HMI-C64.ino and choose menu Sketch - Upload or press ctrl-u.

-### Install C64 Emulator on T-Display S3 AMOLED
+### Install C64 Emulator on the T-Display S3 AMOLED board

 Provided files (source code and binary files) are ready for the board T-HMI.
-If you want to install the emulator on the T-Display S3 AMOLED board, you have to make minimal adaptions in the source code and compile the code afterwards.
+If you want to install the emulator on the T-Display S3 AMOLED board, you have to adapt src/Config.h:

-Adaptions of source code:

-- src/Config.h: set constants LCDWIDTH and REFRESHDELAY to 536 and 13 (as written in the comment)
-- src/ConfigDisplay.h: uncomment the following lines: //#include "RM67162.h" and // ConfigDisplay() { displayDriver = new RM67162(); }
-                       and comment the lines #include "ST7789V.h" and ConfigDisplay() { displayDriver = new ST7789V(); }
+comment line "#define BOARD_T_HMI"
+uncomment line "//#define BOARD_T_DISPLAY_S3"

 Compile and upload the code to the T-Display S3 AMOLED board (see chapter "Install C64 Emulator on Lilygo T-HMI").

 <img src="doc/tdisps3amoled.jpg" alt="T-HMI" width="800"/>

-### Porting emulator to other ESP32-S3 development boards

-To expand the emulator for other ESP32-S3 development boards you have to to the following steps:

-- Provide display driver files analogous to ST7789V.* or RM67162.* (you guessed it: display driver files for ST7789V and RM67162 boards are already provided)
-- adapt src/Config.h and src/ConfigDisplay.h

 ### Install Android App